IBM-Watson/design-guide/language/principles/introduce-cognitive/index.md

         - title: "\"Did you know?...\""
           description: "This is copy that displays beside the primary content."
 ---
-#Introduce Cognitive

-##Give first-time users a set of "cognitive training wheels" and continue to provide unobtrusive support as needed.
+**Give first-time users a set of "cognitive training wheels" and continue to provide unobtrusive support as needed.**

 {{> SOME-FUNCTION-HERE display detail.introduceOne}}
 {{> SOME-FUNCTION-HERE display detail.introduceTwo}}